Masquerade Party: Episode status

 Five episodes are known to survive.

 Three exist among traders and are from 1955, 1957 and 1959 (Donald, Bracken, and Parks respectively).
 The 1955 episode features George DeWitt (then hosting Name That Tune) as a guest.

 The UCLA Film and Television Archive holds episodes dated October 6, 1954 and May 5, 1955 (the latter also in the trading circuit).

+Critical response

+A review in The New York Times in 1953 said that the show "has a mildly entertaining gimmick".
+The review complimented the craftsmanship of the costumes ("what makes the show").
+It suggested that the program would be more entertaining for viewers if disguised guests were not identified on-screen as soon as they appeared.

 1974–1975

 In 1974, Masquerade Party was revived for syndication by Stefan Hatos-Monty Hall Productions and aired weekly for one season.
 Richard Dawson hosted the revival with Jay Stewart announcing.

 The basic premise was the same as the original show.
 Bill Bixby, Lee Meriwether, and Nipsey Russell were regular panelists.
 Col. Harland Sanders of Kentucky Fried Chicken fame made an appearance as a celebrity guest.

 A reference to this version was made in a final-season episode of The Odd Couple.
 Felix asks Oscar what he is watching on television, and Oscar reports, "Masquerade Party with Richard Dawson."
 Felix, who said he knew Dawson in the Army, replies "That man ruined my life!"